MORE INFORMATION: George Washington & Jefferson National Forests 5162 Valleypointe Parkway Roanoke, VA 24019 888-265-0019 540-265-5100

 There are over 400 miles of designated trails on the Mount Rogers National Recreation Area, and they range from primitive single-track paths to old logging roads and railroad grades.
 Some are for foot only, others allow horse and/or bicycle use.
 Plan your trip carefully if you are looking for solitude.
 Trails in the high country as well as the Virginia Creeper and Appalachian Trail are popular destinations, particularly on weekends.

 Grayson Highland State Park is more akin to the grasslands of Montana than the typical meadows of Southwestern Virginia.
 There are magnificent views from the wide open areas in the park and from the numerous rock outcroppings along the trail.
 Herds of wild ponies roam these lands and are often seen in the area.
-I’ve hiked this area numerous times, and prefer the loop hikes using the Appalachian and Pine Mountain Trails.
-This trip, however, we did a shuttle hike across Rhododendron Gap where we got hit by a blizzard and had to set-up camp for the night before we reached our destination.
-The snow was heavy above 5000 feet, but non-existent in the lower areas.
+I’ve hiked this area numerous times, but prefer the loop hikes using the Appalachian and Pine Mountain Trails.
+We hiked a 12 mile loop in early March and it was still very cold in the higher elevations with snow in some areas.
+Nonetheless, there were relatively few people on the trails which is unusual for this area.